wlerin/feralfilehosting/Feral Wiki/Software/proftpd - Installing an FTP daemon for extra accounts/readme.md

 **3:** Enter a password.

-And that should be your new user created and ready to connect.
+And that should be your new user created and ready to connect once you have started the servers in step 9.

 ### Step 8: Jail your users: